OpatrilPeter/mattermost-dl/README.md

 - do not typically name private methods with prefix underscore - rationale is decreased readibility that isn't worth it, especially as this module is not primarily intended to be library.
   The only methods that ought to be marked private would be those that could break class invariants.
 Usage of the class ought to be still clear, though, documented in class if needed
 - line wrapping is capped on around 110 as a soft limit, actual wrapping is judged on case-by-case basis

+## Project status

+After 1.0 release there are currently no guarantees for further active development, aside from bugfixes.
+That notably includes support for possible later Mattermost APIs.

 ## References